Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

-\textbf{DataSets.} We build the adversarial samples from two public digital-world datasets and a private physical-world dataset.
+\textbf{Datasets.} We build the adversarial samples from three public digital-world datasets and a private physical-world dataset.
 The \underline{Digital-world} datasets involve three widely used datasets, i.e., \textit{VOC07} \cite{VOC07}, \textit{COCO}~\cite{COCO}, and \textit{Inria-person}~\cite{inria}.
-The \underline{Physical-World} dataset is gathered by ourselves.
-As shown in Figure~\ref{fig-get-dataset}, we generate printable patches and then take photos to get adversarial images (with a printed patch held by a person) and benign (without patches) targeting YOLOv2 or Faster R-CNN in various situations.
-The \textbf{\textit{training dataset}} for each target object detector is composed of a number of adversarial and benign images from the VOC07 dataset.
-Because the number of successful attack samples varies, we choose different number of samples for training.
-Table~\ref{tab-training-ums} shows the number of adversarial samples for training canary and woodpecker (same number for benign images).
-Table~\ref{tab-evaling-ums} in the {Appendix \ref{appendx:dataset-details}} shows the number of adversarial samples in \textbf{\textit{testing dataset}}, targeting each detector, dataset and attack.
-We do not include the Inria-person dataset for Faster R-CNN and YOLOv4 because only three or four adversarial samples can successfully attack the two detectors.
-In addition, printing, light and photoing will affect the capability of patches, making them behave differently in the physical world with those in digital world.
-To address the issue, we generate two sets of defensive patches, one for physical world and the other for digital world.

-To validate the effectiveness of our method in detecting unknown attack methods, we train defensive patches specifically targeting AdvPatch on YOLOv2.
-These patches are then utilized to detect all four attack methods.
-In other words, for our defensive patches, the TC-EGA, Naturalistic, and UPC methods are unknown.
-Similarly, we only employed AdvPatch for generating defensive patches on Faster R-CNN to detect all three attacks applicable to the model.

-\textbf{Metrics.} Conventionally, an attack detection is considered correct when the predicted result complies with the ground truth.
-It involves two cases, i.e., 1) reporting an adversarial patch attack in an adversarial sample, and 2) reporting no adversarial patch attack in benign samples.
-We define a true positive (TP) as a correct detection in an adversarial sample and a true negative (TN) as a correct detection in a benign sample.
-Conversely, a prediction that does not meet the TN criterion is a false positive (FP), and one that fails to meet the TP criterion is a false negative (FN).
-We calculate the precision as $\frac{TP}{TP + FP}$ and recall as $\frac{TP}{TP + FN}$ as the metrics of effectiveness evaluation.
+Each consists of a training set and a testing set.
+The \underline{Physical-world} dataset is gathered by ourselves.
+We generate printable patches and then take photos to get adversarial images (with a printed patch held by a person) and benign (without patches) samples in 14 situations (see Appendix~\ref{appendx:physicalworlddataset}). \lb{Note that we did not deliberately ensure that the training, validation and test sets had the same distribution.
+Additionally, we do not require the samples used to train the detector to be the same as those used for training defensive patches.
+We only need the training samples to contain objects of interest. }